prasanthi198/Resume/Resume_3.md

 📍 India | 🗓️ May 2022 – Jul 2022

 - Conducted penetration testing and vulnerability assessments on web applications using **Acunetix** and other tools.
 - Identified and reported multiple vulnerabilities including **SQL Injection, XSS, and DoS risks**.
-- Recommended and verified **security measures** to mitigate threats and strengthen application resilience.

 ---